nybble-TM/UQ-nybble/README.md

 # UQ-nybble

 _[NOT AFFILIATED WITH UQ]_
+Welcome all starving uni students.
-A website to find free food on UQ campus
+A website to find free events on UQ campus which you may be able to get free food from.

 ## Visit Online